 Going on safari is undeniably romantic, whether celebrating a honeymoon, marking a relationship milestone or simply needing to rekindle your love.

-Tswalu is renowned as a place to take excellent photographs throughout the year, regardless of the weather or the season.
+Tswalu is renowned as a place to take excellent photographs of wildlife sightings and Kalahari landscapes, regardless of the weather or the season.

 Guide and tracker are an excellent team.
 While tracking male cheetah and hyena pups they providing information we have never heard.
 The best I have ever had.

 Better than I could have expected.
 Hugely exciting sightings multiple times every day.